Enielen/files-and-folders/book/part3/part3.md

   </div>
 </center><br>

-Watch the video to learn about how to create a basic hierarchical folder structure for a project.
+Watch the video to learn about how to create a basic **hierarchical folder structure** for a project, in which folders are organised from most general to more specific.

 <center><b>VIDEO PLACEHOLDER</center></b>